dario-vega/timesten-operator-k8s-livelab/introduction/introduction.md

 * Set up a Container Engine for Kubernetes on the Oracle Cloud Infrastructure
 * Install the TimesTen Kubernetes Operator
 * Configure and launch a Timesten Database on Kubernetes
-* Configure and launch a Oracle Autonomous Database on Kubernetes
+* Configure and launch a Oracle Autonomous Database
 * Configure and launch a Timesten Cache Database on Kubernetes
 * Destroy the environments